NCEAS/metacatui/metacatui/docs/design/editor/editor-design.rst

 MetacatUI and EML Modules
 -------------------------

-We divide the architecture up into two modules: MetacatUI, and EML.
+We divide the architecture up into two modules: MetacatUI, and EML, where EML is a specialization of the ScienceMetadata class in the MetacatUI module.
+We intend to support other specializations in the future (ISO 19139, FGDC, etc.)

 The EML module will be a standalone Backbone application that is used by the MetacatUI application.
 This is experimental - we do see some tight dependencies that might not allow for the separation.

 Class Diagrams
 --------------